Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: Fragmentation energy correlators

 In this paper, we consider the FEC as measured in semi-inclusive deep inelastic scattering (SIDIS) of an electron off a proton, \beq[eq:sidis] e(\ell) + p(p) \to e(\ell') + h(p_h) + \E(\bm{n}) + X(p_X). \eeq We require the energy flow to be measured near the observed hadron $h$, so that it can no longer be described by perturbative QCD, but more closely related to nonperturbative fragmentation dynamics.
 Then, this process can be factorized~\cite{Liu:2022wop, Liu:2024kqt} into an FEC as defined in \eq{eq:fec-1}, which combines the hadron and energy flow in a single nonperturbative object, as will be described in \sec{ssec:fsidis-factorization}.

-The disadvantage of the FEC definition in \eq{eq:fec-1}, however, is the use of energy $E$ and polar angle $\theta$.
-This makes the FEC explicitly dependent on the magnitude of the hadron momentum $p_h$, as we have indicated in \eq{eq:fec-1}.
-Extracting this nonperturbative function from a global analysis of various experiments at different energies and frames is then more challenging.
-Moreover, this definition requires taking into account the full kinematics of $h$; partial integration over its transverse momentum $\bm{p}_{hT}$ would lead to mixing between different FECs.
+A disadvantage of the original FEC definition in \eq{eq:fec-1} is its reliance on the energy $E$ and polar angle $\theta$, which introduces an explicit dependence on the magnitude of the hadron momentum $p_h$, as noted in \eq{eq:fec-1}, in addition to its dependence on $z$ and angular variables.
+This complicates the extraction of the nonperturbative FEC function from a global analysis across experiments conducted at different collider energies.
+In SIDIS, the reference frame used for analysis typically varies—from the lab frame to the Breit frame—each subject to arbitrary longitudinal boosts.
+As a result, the FECs differ even when evaluated at the same set of $z$ and $\theta$ values.
+Furthermore, this definition requires full knowledge of the hadron’s kinematics; partial integration over its transverse momentum $\bm{p}_{hT}$ at the cross-section level would cause mixing among different FECs, thereby obstructing a clean extraction of individual FEC function.